QuantEcon/lecture-source-py/rst_files/lucas_model.rst

     class LucasTree:
         """
-        Class to store parameters of a the Lucas tree model, a grid for the iteration step and some other helpful bits and pieces.
+        Class to store parameters of a the Lucas tree model.

         """